 References: Forrest, K. (2002).
 Are oral-motor exercises useful in the treatment of phonological/articulatory disorders?
 Seminars in Speech and Language, 23 (1), 15–25.
 Lof, G. L. (2003).
 Oral motor exercises and treatment outcomes.
 Perspectives on Language Learning and Education, 10 (1), 7–11.
 McCauley, R., Strand, E., Lof, G.L., Schooling, T., & Frymark, T. (2009).
 Evidence-based systematic review: Effects of nonspeech oral motor exercises on speech.
 American Journal of Speech-Language Pathology.
 18, 343-360.
 Moore, C., & Ruark, J. (1996).
 Does speech emerge from earlier appearing oral motor behavior?
 Journal of Speech and Hearing Research, 39, 1034–1047

 Welcome to my blog!
-I am a wife, daughter, sister, Autism Specialist, Speech Language Pathologist, speech blogger and life-long student.
-I am an Expat from Sydney, Australia, now living permanently in Bangkok, bringing you free tips & techniques to support your child's communication.
+I am an Australian Speech Language Therapist and Advanced Certified Autism Specialist now living permanently in Bangkok.
+This blog brings you free tips & techniques to support your child's communication.